How to do a backhandspring on a trampoline

 6. Start with a low bounce: When attempting your first backhandspring, it’s best to begin with a low bounce.
 This will allow you to practice the form and technique without excessive height or force, reducing the risk of potentially dangerous landings.

-See also How to make angel wings
+See also How to cancel village gym membership

 7. Progress gradually: Once you feel comfortable and confident in performing a backhandspring on the trampoline, you can begin increasing the height and power of your jumps.
 However, always prioritize safety, and progress only when you’re ready.